 The optimization of our caching system was the key to ensuring a fast and responsive website despite the many routes and languages.
 Multilingual projects therefore benefit enormously from a well thought-out and maintained caching strategy - not only for the user experience, but also for SEO performance.

 If you are looking for performance improvements for your multilingual, upscaled website, you should not underestimate route caching.
 The implementation requires some debugging and optimization in some cases, but the results speak for themselves: faster load times, better user experience and improved SEO.
+If you need help, please write to us!
+As a tech agency for SEO & PageSpeed optimization, we are happy to help.